Last revised: May 9, 2023

-Of all the many passenger trains that served Denver from the Midwest, the Chicago, Burlington & Quincy’s Denver Zephyr was very likely the most popular.
+Of all the many passenger trains that served Denver from the Midwest Chicago, Burlington & Quincy’s Denver Zephyr was very likely the most popular.

-The train dates back to the earliest years of the railroad's streamliner era and despite competition from a handful of other lines it remained popular for several years.
+The train dates back to the earliest years of the railroad's streamlined era and, despite competition from a handful of other lines, remained popular for several years.

-As with the CB&Q’s entire Zephyr fleet, the DZ (as it was commonly known) was clad in striking stainless steel and virtually every car was domed (following the train’s upgrading in the 1950s) allowing for maximum sightseeing across the Midwest and Plains.
+The Denver Zephyr was clad in striking stainless steel and later upgraded with Vista Domes in the mid-1950s, allowing for maximum sightseeing across the Midwest and Plains.

-While the DZ survived the transition to Amtrak in May of 1971 it lasted for only a few years before being discontinued.
+While the DZ survived the transition to Amtrak it lasted for only a few more years before being discontinued by the new carrier.

 The Denver Zephyr was born out of the Burlington's original Pioneer Zephyr of 1934.
 The success of that train, initially launched as a marketing experiment, led to an entire fleet of Zephyrs serving all points across the CB&Q's network.